Skip to main content

 APEC Non-Binding Investment Principles (NBIPs)

-The APEC Non-Binding Investment Principles (NBIPs) demonstrates APEC’s commitment to promoting investment and addressing challenges posed by a rapidly evolving business environment.
+The APEC Non-Binding Investment Principles (NBIPs) demonstrate APEC’s commitment to promoting investment and addressing challenges posed by a rapidly evolving business environment.
 The NBIPs, originally endorsed in 1994, were successfully revised in 2011.

 Contacts